-- It is important that Council educates and promotes the desexing of non-breeding pets to reduce the unowned/unwanted pet population and for the management of dog - Report all concerns relating to health and safety of a pet to the RSPCA, responsible for administering the Prevention of Cruelty to Animals Act.
+- The Companion Animals Act provides that pet owners must ensure the welfare and safety of their pets. - Public education is required to inform pet owners about the standards of care and safety for pets. - It is important that Council educates and promotes the desexing of non-breeding pets to reduce the unowned/unwanted pet population and for the management of dog behaviours. - Report all concerns relating to health and safety of a pet to the RSPCA, responsible for administering the Prevention of Cruelty to Animals Act.

-ANIMA ANIMAL WELFARE AND SAFETY A F ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP6.1 To promote the desexing of companion animals not required for breeding purposes.
+ANIMA ANIMAL WELFARE AND SAFETY REF ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP6.1 To promote the desexing of companion animals not required for breeding purposes.
 Develop education & publicity campaigns about the importance of desexing pets.
 Monitor and reporting on the surrender rates at Council's Shelter.
 Report annually on Education campaigns to promote desexing Ongoing New Responsible Pet Ownership Factsheets developed, including information on desexing in 2017.
-Desexing Education Program- eccurred in 2017 with local vets.
 CC1.1 Actively promote safety and wellbeing strategies CC2.2 Encourage community interaction, volunteering and wellbeing AP6.2 To promote & enforce identification & registration of dogs & cats to enable safe return of companion animals.
 Continue with education and publicity campaigns about the importance of micro chipping and registering all dogs and cats.
 Fining owners whose pets are not registered.
-Monitor and reporting on the number of dags & cats micro chipped & registered on Statewide Register.
+Monitor and reporting on the number of dogs & cats micro chipped & registered on Statewide Register.
 Monitor and reporting on the number of fines issued for unregistered pets.
 Monitor and reporting on the number of pets claimed from Pound.
 Quarterly audits Ongoing Partnership with NRAS to assist council in rehoming of unidentified animals.
 Council Rangers trained to microchip animals.
 PIN's issued to owners of animals that are not registered with Council when identified by the Ranger.
 AP6.3 To promote responsible pet ownership.
 Develop and promote education & publicity campaigns about the importance of being a responsible pet owner, & of training & socialising pets.
 Monitor and reporting on the number of pets not identified and registered.
 Articles in each edition of Community Connect.